 Water Shoes: Old tennis shoes, sandals with a heel strap, or actual “water shoes” are all acceptable.
 Crew members may not go into the water barefoot or wearing flip flops.

 Toiletries and Stuff Sack: Any “smelly” items must be kept in a separate sack away from camp.
-Essential toiletries include toothbrush and toothpaste.
-Personal feminine products.
+Essential toiletries include toothbrush, toothpaste, and (if applicable), personal feminine hygiene products.

 Other items (not required):Journal, pen, book, camera, handkerchief, personal hand sanitizer, baseball cap, towel, sketch book, drawing supplies, compass, sunscreen, insect repellent, acoustic musical instruments, Frisbee, football, cards, etc.